-During the first three months of the current fiscal year, the Company granted no stock options under any Stock Option Plan.
-During the same period 178,387 options were forfeited under all plans.
+During the first six months of the current fiscal year, the Company granted 101,000 stock options under the Employee Stock Option Plan.
+During the same period 202,387 options were forfeited under all plans.
+In August, 1999, options to purchase 10,000 shares of Common Stock were exercised.